Galfurian/gpcpp/README.md

 ### Linking the Library

-To link gpcpp to your project, include the following in your CMakeLists.txt:
+To link GPCpp to your project, include the following in your CMakeLists.txt:

 ```cmake
 target_link_libraries(your_project gpcpp)